InstantBuddha/Dan-s-Wikipedia-Viewer/README.md

 # Dan-s-Wikipedia-Viewer
 My solution for the FreeCodeCamp challenge
+It is published at: https://instantbuddha.github.io/Dan-s-Wikipedia-Viewer/